zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 we will adding duplcated nodes to the render-tree every time when the method is called.
 And that is not the expected behavior.
 What we need is to create only once when the application starts up.

-The first solution to this come to my mind is to use a *dirty flag*.
+<del>The first solution to this come to my mind is to use a *dirty flag*.
 It just works.
-ImGui will use this approach for now.
-I think there are some more flexible solutions.
+ImGui will use this approach for now.</del> I think there are some more flexible solutions.

 After thinking and trying for a month, *dirty flags* turn out not practical in an immediate mode UI since there is no `event` in immediate mode.
 We will use something like the conception `hot` instead.
 So what is `hot`?
 A control is hot when it has the focus.